Box and Whisker Plots Worksheets

-- Data Set of 9 Step-by-step Lesson- I give you nine simple pieces of data and ask you to generate an entire box and whisker plot for it.
+- 9 Step-by-step Lesson- I give you nine simple pieces of data and ask you to generate an entire box and whisker plot for it.

 - Guided Lesson - Time to interpret a premade box and whisker plot.
 Students will determine the median, lower and upper quartiles.